-The library ground floor includes: the Information Commons, Circulation Services and 2 Teaching Labs for library instruction.
+The library ground floor includes: the Help Desk, Information Commons, Circulation Services and 2 Teaching Labs for library instruction.
 This floor is generally buzzing with activity.

 The first floor features the media collection, reference collection and study rooms.
 Librarian’s and administration offices are also located on this floor.
 Other features include, special collections, a weekly rotating book display, leisure reading collection, and printers.

 The second floor is home to the Archives, the general collection and a large area dedicated to quiet study.
 The second floor also includes library technical services.